 “Some are born as eunuchs, some have been made eunuchs by others, and some choose not to marry for the sake of the Kingdom of Heaven.
 Let anyone accept this who can” (NLT).

-In Jesus’ time—first century Palestine—eunuchs were unable to reproduce or were castrated so they could work in harems without being, shall we say, “distracted.”
+In Jesus’ time—first century Palestine—eunuch described someone unable to reproduce or castrated so he could work in harems without being, shall we say, “distracted.”

 But let’s read the context beginning at 19:8.
-(As I mentioned in a previous, “With over 31,000 verses from which to choose, you can find a verse to prove your point on almost any subject.)
+(As I mentioned in a previous post, “With over 31,000 verses from which to choose, you can find a verse to prove your point on almost any subject.)

 Jesus replied, “Moses permitted divorce only as a concession to your hard hearts, but it was not what God had originally intended.
 And I tell you this, whoever divorces his wife and marries someone else commits adultery—unless his wife has been unfaithful.”